DmitryBulygin086/server/README.md

 Now listener socket is ready to listen for incomming connections.

-# Connecting to the server via telnet client (my own client is not ready).
+# Connecting to the server via telnet client.
 To connect to the server you need to know your IPv4 address.
 Open your terminal and type the following command: